 Does Nucynta Cause Addiction?

-In addition to causing physical dependence, Nucynta also has a great risk for causing addiction.
+In addition to causing physical dependence, Nucynta also has a great risk of causing addiction.
 Addiction refers to behaviors that occur when a person craves and seeks a drug.
 The core feature of addiction is a powerful craving for the drug that can seem almost impossible to resist.
 This drug craving causes people to make problematic and often not wise decisions.
-People struggling with opioid addiction may fail to care for themselves, their families or meet primary obligations because of the time spent worrying, using or recovering from tapentadol.
-Individuals struggling with addiction issues may get into trouble with the law, drive under the influence of prescription pain pills, receive negative reviews at work, or get into altercations with family members.
-All of these behavioral signs of Nucynta addiction stem from the cravings and deep need to take the drug.
+People struggling with opioid addiction may fail to care for themselves, their families, or meet primary obligations because of the time spent worrying, using, or recovering from tapentadol.
+Individuals struggling with addiction issues may get into trouble with the law, driving under the influence of prescription pain pills, receive negative reviews at work, or get into altercations with family members.
+These behavioral signs of Nucynta addiction stem from the cravings and deep need to take the drug.

 How to Detox from Nucynta

-The first step in recovering from Nucynta addiction is to undergo a complete detoxification.
-While many people believe that they can quit Nucynta cold turkey, withdrawing from an opioid drug on your own, can be challenging and even dangerous.
-The tapentadol withdrawal symptoms can be physically uncomfortable and may even cause serious health complications for people with certain medical conditions.
+The first step in recovering from Nucynta addiction is to undergo complete detoxification.
+While many people believe that they can quit Nucynta cold turkey, withdrawing from an opioid drug on your own can be challenging and even dangerous.
+Tapentadol withdrawal symptoms can be physically uncomfortable and may even cause serious health complications for people with certain medical conditions.
 That is why it is best to undergo withdrawal as part of a medical detox protocol.

 Medical Detox from Nucynta

 Medical detox refers to a process by which a person receives special medications to manage opioid withdrawal.
 At the Waismann Method treatment center, Nucynta detox protocols are performed in a private full-service hospital.
 You will have around-the-clock care from a team of medical professionals experienced in addiction medicine.
-Some people opt for anesthesia-assisted detox, in which sedation is employed by a multi board certified anesthesiologist to ease withdrawal symptoms.
-During the anesthesia detox treatment, a combination of specific medications are administered to induce and speed the opioid withdrawal syndrome These medications knock opioid molecules off their receptors, allowing a rapid cleansing of the Nucynta compounds remaining in your brain or body.
+Some people opt for anesthesia-assisted detox, in which sedation is employed by a multi board-certified anesthesiologist to ease withdrawal symptoms.
+During the anesthesia detox treatment, a combination of specific medications is administered to induce and speed the opioid withdrawal syndrome.
+These medications knock opioid molecules off their receptors, allowing a rapid cleansing of the Nucynta compounds remaining in your brain or body.

 The best choice for medical detox is a program that treats you as an individual.
 Your detox protocol should be tailored to your specific medical needs, not a “one size fits all” approach applied to every patient who walks through the door.
 After undergoing a successful detox, patients have a much better chance to work through the things that triggered addiction in the first place.
 This includes psychotherapy to address mental health problems or trauma, physical healing from the detox process, non-opioid approaches to pain management, and learning new coping skills to deal with life’s stressors.
 By taking a scientific medical approach to recovery, you can detox from Nucynta and overcome addiction to this powerful opioid.